 It’s also worth purchasing the Green Pass upgrade if you’re traveling to Japan during the following dates:

-During these public holidays, the trains can get very busy.
+During these public holidays, trains can get very busy.
 Finding a seat will be much harder.
-Booking into first class will give you plenty more room and more opportunities to get a good seat.
+Booking first class will give you plenty more room and more opportunities to get a good seat.

 Put simply; there are two ways to acquire a JR Pass.
 Either you order it online and have it shipped to you.
 Or you can buy it while you’re in Japan.

 Personally, I think this is your best (and soon to be only) option.
 Having the pass with you before you fly to Japan will go a long way to helping plan your itinerary and making sure you have suitable accommodations in place on the days you plan to visit certain cities.

 You can purchase your Japan Rail Pass through JRailPass.
 Here are some reasons to purchase through them: